Sigurd the Crusader

 Sigurd the Crusader (Sigurðr Jórsalafari; Sigurd Jorsalfare; 1089 – 26 March 1130), also known as Sigurd Magnusson and Sigurd I, was King of Norway from 1103 to 1130.
-His rule, together with his half-brother Øystein (until Øystein died in 1123), has been regarded by historians as a golden age for the medieval Kingdom of Norway.
-He is otherwise famous for leading the Norwegian Crusade (1107–1110), earning him the eponym "the Crusader", and was the first European king to participate in a crusade personally.
+His rule, together with his half-brothers King Øystein (until Øystein died in 1123) and King Olaf, has been regarded by historians as a golden age for the medieval Kingdom of Norway.
+He is known as the Crusader King, being the one of three co-regents that took part in the Norwegian Crusade (1107–1110), earning him the eponym "the Crusader".
+He is regarded to be the first King to take part in a crusade.

 Early life

 Sigurd was one of the three sons of King Magnus III, the other two being Øystein and Olaf.
 They were all illegitimate sons of the king with different mothers.
 The three half-brothers co-ruled the kingdom from 1103 to avoid feuds or war.
-Sigurd ruled alone after Olaf died in 1115 and Øystein in 1123.
+After Olaf died in 1115 and Øystein in 1123 he ruled as sole regent.

 Before being proclaimed King of Norway, Sigurd was styled as King of the Isles and Earl of Orkney.
 Neither Øystein nor Olav received such prestigious titles.
 Sigurd passed the Earldom of Orkney on to Haakon Paulsson.

 Many historians have viewed Sigurd and Øystein's rule as a golden age for the medieval Kingdom of Norway.
 The state flourished economically and culturally, allowing Sigurd to participate in the Crusades and gain international recognition and prestige.